FarmogoApp/datascience/README.md

 - notebooks with name of data file analyses one value of sensor.
 - notebooks starting by combine_data_{sensor}:   analises all data of same sensor.
 - notebooks starting by combine_{type}_data: analises all sensors of same type of data.
+We have included Util.py with load and save functions

 ### cryptocurrency
 #### preparing